-During 2020 and 2019, MEAN provided power supply under long-term total requirements contracts with 54 participants.
+During 2021 and 2020, MEAN provided power supply under long-term total requirements contracts with 54 participants.
 The long-term total requirements contracts extend through the final maturity of MEAN's outstanding long-term debt.

-As of March 31, 2020, eight participants have entered into limited-term total requirements contracts.
-A participant entered into a limited-term total requirements contract with MEAN in 2020 with a start date of April 1, 2020.
-During 2020 and 2019, MEAN provided power supply under limited-term total requirements contracts with seven participants.
-The limited-term total requirements contracts during 2020 or 2019.
+As of March 31, 2021, eight participants have entered into limited-term total requirements contracts.
+During 2021 and 2020, MEAN provided power supply under limited-term total requirements contracts with eight and seven participants, respectively.
+The limited-term total requirements contracts vary in length, but are generally up to ten years.
+There were no expirations of contracts during 2021 or 2020.